-Shah Rukh Khan's Epic Selfie With Jackie Chan & Jean-Claude van Damme Is Breaking The Internet!
+Shah Rukh Khan's Epic Selfie With Jackie Chan & Jean-Claude Van Damme Is Breaking The Internet!

 Shah Rukh Khan's Interesting Revelation

-Meanwhile, a video from the event also surfaced on the internet where SRK seen thanking the hosts for making it possible for him to meet his heroes, Chan and van Damme and also telling Jason that son AbRam is a huge fan of Aquaman.
+Meanwhile, a video from the event also surfaced on the internet where SRK is seen thanking the hosts for making it possible for him to meet his heroes, Chan and Van Damme and also telling Jason that son AbRam is a huge fan of Aquaman.

 On The Work Front, King Khan Is Yet To Announce His Next Film

-While speculations around his next film continues to grab eyeballs, the superstar had recently tweeted, "It's always nice to know that in my absence and behind my back, I have surreptitiously signed so many films that even I am not aware of!
+While speculations around his next film continue to grab eyeballs, the superstar had recently tweeted, "It's always nice to know that in my absence and behind my back, I have surreptitiously signed so many films that even I am not aware of!
 Boys and girls, I do a film when I say I am doing it... otherwise it's just post truth." (sic)

 Well, we hope King Khan announces his next film as soon as possible as we just can't wait to watch him on the celluloid.